bebatut-slides/galaxy-day_2015/notes.md

     - different metadata
     - ...

-To compare different study: information from these datasets have to be collected and formatted using a similar workflow based on specific gut microbiota db
+To compare different studies/projects: information from these datasets have to be collected and formatted using a similar workflow based on specific gut microbiota db

 1. Quality control